appsmithorg/appsmith-docs/website/docs/workflows/README.md

 ### Automate business-critical processes

-Appsmith Workflows can automate business-critical processes by seamlessly connecting databases and external services.
-For example, they can streamline lead management by automatically syncing new leads from CRM to marketing tools.
-They also simplify inventory management by automating stock alerts and supplier orders.
-With flexible JavaScript logic, you can automate complex tasks efficiently, reduce errors, and enhance consistency in managing intricate business operations.
+Appsmith Workflows enable you to automate key business processes by linking databases and external services.
+For instance, you can automatically sync new leads from your CRM to marketing tools or handle inventory management by setting up stock alerts and supplier orders.
+With JavaScript logic, complex tasks can be automated to minimize errors and maintain consistency in managing business operations.

 ### Enable Human-in-the-Loop interactions

-Appsmith Workflows empower you to automate human-in-the-loop (HITL) flows by combining intuitive interfaces and powerful automation.
-They allow seamless integration of automated tasks with manual checkpoints, ensuring that critical human decisions are incorporated when needed.
-Developers can easily design workflows where data validation, approvals, or feedback are required before proceeding, enabling efficient collaboration and reducing errors while maintaining oversight and control in crucial processes.
+Appsmith Workflows allow you to automate human-in-the-loop (HITL) flows by combining user-friendly interfaces with server-side automation.
+They integrate automated tasks with manual checkpoints, ensuring that essential human decisions are included as needed.
+Developers can design workflows that require data validation, approvals, or feedback before continuing, improving collaboration and reducing errors while maintaining oversight in critical processes.

 ## Explore Trigger Types